Good academic and disciplinary standing, 2.5 GPA, previous coursework in engineering, economics, environmental science or studies, or related fields

 Click the Application tab

 The key topics of study for this program include; hydroelectric and geothermal power; wind, solar, tidal and biomass energy; alternative fuels; and resource economics and policy.
 Sustainable energy design and implementation within the larger sociocultural, economic, and environmental contexts is also studied.
 The geology behind energy usage and the importance of its sustainable utilization is another key topic.
-Finally, the basics of the Icelandic language is also studied.

 The country of Iceland is known for its curious juxtaposition of ice and fire in the form of glaciers and volcanos that produce geothermal geysers.
 Iceland lies in the North Atlantic between Norway and Greenland and just south of the Arctic Circle.
 Given its position in longitude the country is inhabitable because of the warming influence of the Gulf stream.
 The country was first settled by Norwegian-Norse chieftain Ingólfr Arnarson in the year of 874.
 Today it is a democratic state with a market economy and a population of more than 325,000 people.